j-gardner/arconix-testimonials/readme.txt

 == Changelog ==

+= 1.3 =
+* The plugin is now GDPR compliant.
+Added Testimonial data in WordPress Dashboard->Tools->Export Personal Data & WordPress Dashboard->Tools->Erase Personal Data in compliance with EU GDPR to ensure that the personal data captured by the plugin is available for export & erasure.
+* Bug Fixed – Some notices of debug log file are fixed.

 = 1.2 =
 * Now you can minimize the testimonials display in the widget by using Excerpt content option.